-Note: When you change the type of heating or microwave power setting, the other settings are also reset.
+Note: If you change the combination, the other settings are also reset.

-If you want to cancel the MicroCombi operating mode, use the $\triangleright$ Start/Stop button to pause the operation and select another operating mode.
+If you want to cancel the MicroCombi operating mode, use the D Start/Stop button to pause the operation and select another operating mode.

 Drying

 Dry the cooking compartment after operation to ensure that no moisture remains.